 There is a critical distinction between dfdl:assert checks and XSD validation checks.

-The dfdl:assert checks guide parsing and the creation of the DFDL Infoset by causing processing errors on failure.
+The dfdl:assert checks guide parsing and the creation of the DFDL Infoset by causing Processing Errors on failure.
 Conversely XSD validation inspects the values within the Infoset.
 Validation failures never affect whether the parser is able to produce a DFDL Infoset.

 The dfdl:assert checks are performed even when validation is off.